Usman-Asghar/careaxiom/README.md

 #Design Pattern
 In this app i have build a RESTfull API (using Phil Sturgeon, Chris Kacerguis RESTful server) for the purpose of managing a Airport Entity.

+#Packages Used
+i: Phil Sturgeon, Chris Kacerguis RESTful server
+ii: Jamie Rumbelow MY_Model.php
+iii: phpUnit test framework

+#Working
+This API uses 4 methods to manage a complete entity.
+The methods working is given below.
+i: GET Method is used for fetching a single Airport record.
+ii: PUT Method is used for adding a new Airport recod.
+iii: POST Method is used for updating an existing Airport record.
+iv: DELETE Method is used for deleting an existing Airport record.